 The timber yard is on Beard's Wharf (see wharves

 pages) and closed in 1998.
-New houses are to be built
+New houses are being built

 Bridge 26A footbridge has been built